shmulisarmy/instant-open/README.md

 ## License

-This project is open source and available under the MIT License. # instant-open
+This project is open source and available under the MIT License.